List of states with limited recognition

 According to the declarative theory, an entity's statehood is independent of its recognition by other states.
 By contrast, the constitutive theory defines a state as a person of international law only if it is recognised as such by other states that are already a member of the international community.

 Quasi-states often reference either or both doctrines in order to legitimise their claims to statehood.
 There are, for example, entities which meet the declarative criteria (with de facto partial or complete control over their claimed territory, a government and a permanent population), but whose statehood is not recognised by any other states.
 Non-recognition is often a result of conflicts with other countries that claim those entities as integral parts of their territory.
-In other cases, two or more partially recognised states may claim the same territorial area, with each of them de facto in control of a portion of it (as have been the cases of the Republic of China (ROC; commonly called "Taiwan") and the People's Republic of China (PRC), and North and South Korea).
+In other cases, two or more partially recognised states may claim the same territorial area, with each of them de facto in control of a portion of it (for example, North Korea and South Korea, or the Republic of China (Taiwan) and the People's Republic of China).
 Entities that are recognised by only a minority of the world's states usually reference the declarative doctrine to legitimise their claims.

 In many situations, international non-recognition is influenced by the presence of a foreign military force in the territory of the contested entity, making the description of the country's de facto status problematic.
 The international community can judge this military presence too intrusive, reducing the entity to a puppet state where effective sovereignty is retained by the foreign power.
 Historical cases in this sense can be seen in Japanese-led Manchukuo or the German-created Slovak Republic and Independent State of Croatia before and during World War II.
 In the 1996 case Loizidou v.
 Turkey, the European Court of Human Rights judged Turkey for having exercised authority in the territory of Northern Cyprus.

-There are also entities which do not have control over any territory or do not unequivocally meet the declarative criteria for statehood but have been recognised to exist as sovereign entities by at least one other state.
-Historically this has happened in the case of the Holy See (1870–1929), Estonia, Latvia and Lithuania (during Soviet annexation), and the State of Palestine at the time of its declaration of independence in 1988.
+There are also entities that do not have control over any territory or do not unequivocally meet the declarative criteria for statehood but have been recognised to exist as sovereign entities by at least one other state.
+Historically, this has happened in the case of the Holy See (1870–1929); Estonia, Latvia, and Lithuania (during Soviet annexation); and Palestine at the time of its declaration of independence in 1988.
 The Sovereign Military Order of Malta is currently in this position.
 See list of governments in exile for unrecognised governments without control over the territory claimed.

-List criteria
+Criteria

+State practice relating to the recognition of a country typically falls somewhere between the declarative theory and constitutive theory approaches.

-The criteria for inclusion on this list is limited to polities which claim sovereignty, those that lack recognition from at least one UN member state, and either:
+The criteria for inclusion on this list are limited to polities that claim sovereignty, lack recognition from at least one UN member state, and either: